 Amarin (AMRN) Stock Sinks As Market Gains: What You Should Know

-AMRN will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from AMRN as it approaches its next earnings report date.
 In that report, analysts expect AMRN to post earnings of -$0.04 per share.
 This would mark a year-over-year decline of 300%.
-Our most recent consensus estimate is calling for quarterly revenue of $146.64 million, up 45.49% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $146.64 million, up 45.49% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $0.03 per share and revenue of $665.69 million, which would represent changes of +50% and +54.9%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for AMRN.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for AMRN.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.16% higher.
-AMRN currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.16% higher.
+AMRN is currently sporting a Zacks Rank of #2 (Buy).

-In terms of valuation, AMRN is currently trading at a Forward P/E ratio of 270.4.
-This represents a premium compared to its industry's average Forward P/E of 29.03.
+Valuation is also important, so investors should note that AMRN has a Forward P/E ratio of 250.5 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 27.58.

 Click to get this free report